organisciak/dissertation/document/4_apriori_objective.md

 There are different interpretations on tagging, what types are desired, how much variance is acceptable, and what the role of tagging is.

 For museums, tagging is considered not only in pragmatic subject access terms, but as a medium for critical value and engagement, according to @trant_investigating_2006.
-Indeed, they note the value in tagging for understanding the tagger: a way to understand how patrons react and interact with museum collections.
+Indeed, they note the value in tagging for understanding the tagger: a way to understand how patrons react and interact with museum collections.^[TagAssert]

+^[TagAssert]: "A tag is a user's assertion that a work of art is about something." - @trant_investigating_2006

   - desire some sort of variability